vedant1811/customer-records/README.md

  - Take coordinates from the command line

- - Make a 1-click install process
+ - Take input from any file or STDIN

+ - Implement a ApiInputParser to fetch the input from a remote URL